-Your support and contributions will enable us to continue our middle school and high school camps and take aerospace curriculum into our schools.
+Your support and contributions will enable us to continue our rising 8th and 9th graders and 10-12th graders camps and take aerospace curriculum into our schools.

 The Bill Sattler Memorial Foundation for Aerospace Education (The Sattler Foundation) is a 501 C3 non-profit organization that provides students in Middle Tennessee exposure to aviation and space education and related employment opportunities.

 To help students develop thinking skills and problem solving skills while learning about aviation and space.
 Whether through in-school curriculum or summer camps, students will become creative, innovative critical thinkers through engineering design and hands on experimentation while working closely together solving real-world problems.

 Exposing young people to Aviation and Aerospace education is key to what we do.
 We feel early hands-on exposure to the world of aviation and science is critical to meet the needs of future generations.

 The Sattler Foundation currently conducts two summer camps.